francescogerardomarra/its/modulo26/4_security.md

 By default, Spring Security uses `SessionCreationPolicy.IF_REQUIRED`.
 This means that a session is created only when deemed necessary by the framework.

 That is, when no session creation policy is defined in the security filter chain, **Spring Security uses `SessionCreationPolicy.IF_REQUIRED` as the default**.
-This means that **the decision to create a session is left to the framework** based on the authentication mechanism being used.
+This means that **the decision to create a session is left to the framework** based on the authentication mechanism being used (e.g. Basic Authentication).

-However, this behavior can be **unpredictable** because Spring Security might create a session when it deems it necessary (for example, if you're using stateful authentication methods like form login or HTTP Basic).
-This unpredictability can lead to issues, especially in stateless applications where you don’t want a session to be created.

 ```java
 @Override